Excess 14 Spares

 - Winch handle – have at least 2 aboard, preferably 3.

 We recently lost a handle when the bow sprit tack for the gennaker partially closed when dousing with a gennaker sock.
-With the added tension, the sail was flaling, the sheet whipping at the helm station, and it just happened to catch the which handle and tossed it overboard. - Shackles – lots of spares as they rust, and they’re relatively cheap,
+With the added tension, the sail was flaling, the sheet whipping at the helm station, and it just happened to catch the winch handle and tossed it overboard. - Shackles – lots of spares as they rust, and they’re relatively cheap,

 - Clutches/Cams

 We’ve seen wear on the cams, particularly on the high-use clutches like the jib sheets and halyard.
-If we’re going to replace them, we opted to use the ceramic coated cams. - Assorted Stainless key rings for safety lines and misc
+If we’re going to replace them, we opted to use the ceramic-coated cams. - Assorted Stainless key rings for safety lines and misc

-- Deck Organizer Sheaves: first, make sure you have the Spinlock upgrade to the deck organizers.
+- Deck Organizer Sheaves: First, make sure you have the Spinlock upgrade to the deck organizers.
 Unfortunately, it doesn’t include the Antel jib sheet guides.

 Electrical